mis350-s21/final-project-final-project/README.md

   - [x] when the Customer want to check out he will go to the payment page he will choose the appropriate payment method for him such as Knet or cash .

   - [x] After payment process Customer will gain the receipt that show the details about the bill.

- - [x] Inventory will calculate the quantities of available products .
+  - [x] Order page will show the customer the choice of delivery time .

 - CRM: